kentril0/WaterSurfaceRendering/README.md

 ### Shading

 The color of the water surface is computed per fragment based on the methods in articles [2] and [3] with the use of geometrical (ray) optics equations mentioned in [4].
+Water surface is treated as a collection of locally planar facets.
+Light transport across a flat surface is simulated based on Blinn-Phong reflection model.
 In short: Rays are traced from the camera to each fragment on the water surface.
 At the fragment's position, sky and sun contributions are computed.
-Then the ray gets refracted along the surface and it is attenuated and scattered in the water until it reaches an imaginary underwater ground plane at a certain depth.
+Then the ray gets refracted along the surface and it is absorbed and scattered in the water until it reaches an imaginary underwater ground plane at a certain depth.
 The final color is composited from these contributions using Fresnel's formula.

 Based on Tessendorf's notes [1], the amount of outgoing radiance $L$ from a fragment on the water surface (simply fragment) to the camera is computed in simplified terms as:
 ```math